 10. Brain or Spinal Cord Cancer

 Treatment for these conditions can carry a heavy financial burden for pet owners.
-Lymphosarcoma is the second most common and second most expensive condition on the list, costing Nationwide members an average of $1,926 per pet.
-Brain or Spinal Cord Neoplasia is the most expensive on the list to treat, costing members an average of $2,163 per pet.
-To ensure that Nationwide members receive optimal cancer treatment, Nationwide medical policies include benefits for the diagnosis and treatment of cancerous conditions, such as metastasis screening, chemotherapy, radiation and immunotherapy.
+Lymphosarcoma is the second most common and second most expensive condition on the list, costing Nationwide members an average of $1,524 per pet.
+Brain or Spinal Cord Neoplasia is the most expensive on the list to treat, costing members an average of $1,693 per pet.
+To ensure that Nationwide member’s pets receive optimal cancer treatment, Nationwide pet insurance policies include benefits for the diagnosis and treatment of cancerous conditions, such as metastasis screening, chemotherapy, radiation and immunotherapy.

 Note to editors: For further information or to request Nationwide’s “Pet Cancer Facts and Figures” infographic please contact Media Relations at firstname.lastname@example.org.

-With more than 575,000 insured pets, pet insurance from Nationwide, formerly known as Veterinary Pet Insurance® (VPI), is the first and largest pet health insurance provider in the United States.
+With more than 600,000 insured pets, pet insurance from Nationwide is the first and largest pet health insurance provider in the United States.
 Since 1982, Nationwide has helped provide pet owners with peace of mind and is committed to being the trusted choice of America’s pet lovers.

 Nationwide plans cover dogs, cats, birds and exotic pets for multiple medical problems and conditions relating to accidents, illnesses and injuries.
-Wellness coverage for routine care is available for an additional premium.
 Medical plans are available in all 50 states and the District of Columbia.
-Additionally, one in three Fortune 500 companies offers pet insurance from Nationwide as an employee benefit.

 Insurance plans are offered and administered by Veterinary Pet Insurance Company in California and DVM Insurance Agency in all other states.
 Underwritten by Veterinary Pet Insurance Company (CA), Brea, CA, an A.M.
-Best A rated company (2013); National Casualty Company (all other states), Madison, WI, an A.M.
-Best A+ rated company (2014).
-Nationwide, the Nationwide N and Eagle, and Nationwide is on your side are service marks of Nationwide Mutual Insurance Company. ©2016 Nationwide.
+Best A+ rated company (2016); National Casualty Company (all other states), Columbus, OH, an A.M.
+Best A+ rated company (2016).
 Pet owners can find Nationwide pet insurance on Facebook or follow on Twitter.
 For more information about Nationwide pet insurance, call 800-USA-PETS (800-872-7387) or visit petinsurance.com.

 Nationwide, a Fortune 100 company based in Columbus, Ohio, is one of the largest and strongest diversified insurance and financial services organizations in the U.S. and is rated A+ by both A.M.
 Best and Standard & Poor’s.
 The company provides a full range of insurance and financial services, including auto, commercial, homeowners, farm and life insurance; public and private sector retirement plans, annuities and mutual funds; banking and mortgages; excess & surplus, specialty and surety; pet, motorcycle and boat insurance.
 For more information, visit www.nationwide.com.

-Nationwide, Nationwide is on your side, Join the Nation and the Nationwide N and Eagle are service marks of Nationwide Mutual Insurance Company.
+Nationwide, the Nationwide N and Eagle are service marks of Nationwide Mutual Insurance Company. ©2017 Nationwide.